AN: Set before the start of One Piece. Shanks/Makino, because after all this time, they still remain my favourite pairing.

-The book was sent flying with a startled yelp, tearing itself from her lips as she all but leapt out of her skin, and for a single second she was at a complete loss of where she was.
+The book was sent flying with a startled yelp, the sound tearing itself from her lips as she all but leaped out of her skin, and for a single second she was at a complete loss of where she was.
 In fact, the only thing she could seem to discern was a coarse voice calling her name somewhere in the distance.

 Or –hollering her name was more like it.
 "Makino!
 Where are you, you foolish girl?!"

-Blinking, her gaze came to settle on the distant horizon, and the sun's position in the sky, eyes springing wide upon realizing what time it was.
+Blinking, Makino's gaze came to settle on the distant horizon, and the sun's position in the sky, eyes springing wide upon realising what time it was.
 "Shoot!"
 Oh, she was late.

 And going by the look on the face of her guardian, in for one hell of a scolding.